oznogon/gattaibushido-public/rules/03_basic_play.md

 **Coach:** Your Strikes are *hard* limits.
 Unless specified otherwise (by a Threat power, for example), you cannot play outside of your calculated Strike.
 This is intentional: as Coach, you have more overall available power to wield, mitigated by hard limits via a tight mechanical leash.

+### Scoring Points

+Throughout each exchange of the Throwdown, there is a running score of points being counted for both sides.
+When you Escalate to further stages of the fight, you give your opponent points in exchange for the increasingly-desperate chance to come out on top in the subsequent round.
+At the end of the Throwdown, when one side concedes, whoever has the most points ultimately wins, but it's *not* all-or-nothing here: losers with enough points in their score have a chance of adding some concessions to the victory.

+### Escalating Stages and Stakes

+Accompanying the mechanical back and forth, there is an expected escalation of tone and buildup of narrative stakes as the conflict moves into deeper stages of action.
+During the initial *Confrontation* stage of the Throwdown, stakes are lower, and likewise the description of your actions should be lower on the relative scale of narrative impact.
+Words exchange, insults pepper the air, initial points of debate lay down, fist clench, hard eyes stare with threatening frowns, and so on.
+No one is throwing punches *just* yet, literal or otherwise.

+As the Throwdown escalates, the players' actions grow more intense, more desperate.
+With the *Struggle* stage, punches are flying, insults are biting, monsters are stomping, lasers are blasting, and gun-chucks are gun-chucking.
+The battle is in full flow, everyone having dispensed with initial posturing and now unleashing what they got.

+Once things reach the *Final Attack!* stage, everyone is truly going for the kill.
+Blood is spraying, monster limbs litter the battlefield, and arguments cut straight to the marrow of the bone.
+If you get as far as this stage, chances are someone is not going to leave this conflict alive.

+But wait, there's more!
+If one side isn't satisfied at the end of the third round, they can activate the **Rumble**!
+This is when the Pilots join up for their Final Form, and when the Big Giant Monsters unleash their full destructive people-eating power.
+Rumble mode effectively extends the Throwdown *up to four more stages!* The stakes get even *more* insane during Rumbles.
+The Final Form summons more glorious attacks and calls upon deeper and more desperate reserves of power.
+At the same time, the Monster manifests new mutations, transforms to more insidious incarnations, and more.
+Whole cities can be laid to waste with single actions!

+Now, all that having been said, if your table wants to just go all-to-the-wall with every single counter and block, even blowing up entire moons in the Confrontation, feel free to embrace it and make it awesome.

 ## Step 1: Initiating the Challenge

 Be you Pilot or Coach, to start a Throwdown you must take a card from your Hand and slam it face-down on the table.
 Accompany this action with a description of how you are challenging your opponent, such as "I step in and grab the bully's swinging fist before she can hit my friend!" or "The guard swings his gun to point at you, telling you to stand down!" or even the simple but effective "Bring it!"